htcondor/htcondor/docs/users-manual/dagman-applications.rst

 DAGMan is itself executed as a scheduler universe job within HTCondor.
-It submits the HTCondor jobs within nodes in such a way as to enforce the DAG’s dependencies.
+It submits the HTCondor jobs within nodes in such a way as to enforce the DAG's dependencies.
 DAGMan also handles recovery and reporting on the HTCondor jobs.

 DAGMan Terminology